 The other three signals that haven’t happened yet are: #4 Over-Investment like tech in 90s, housing in the 00s and then all those oil rigs [in 2014 that preceded a manufacturing slowdown].
 Student debt is NOT over-investment.
 Average student debt is 9k.
 That is not over-investment, that is just another ideological extreme-left theory like the extreme-right’s trade deficit theory.

-#5 is when Housing Starts fall and the sixth recession signal, this is the simplest signal, it’s when Leading Economic Indicators fall.
+#5 is when Housing Starts fall; and the sixth recession signal, this is the simplest signal, #6 is when Leading Economic Indicators fall.
 LEI historically fall for 4 – 6 months before recessions.

 I am shocked that MMT people with Econ PhDs were calling for a recession while LEI was rising.
 They just don’t know how to read data.
 They still don’t realize that understanding actual economics comes from outputs on a much higher level than ideological beliefs and their political economics.

 For example, they actually thought that the Labor Force Participation rates were bad, but they were not bad, they looked perfectly normal.
 They were just reflecting a demographic shift, not people ‘sitting at home because there are no jobs’—or only ‘crappy jobs’.

 If these recession bears, using their political economics, only knew how to read data they would understand that people age 23-29 are the biggest labor group right now so 2019 will be the first Prime Age Labor Force growth (25- to 54-year-old) we’ve had since 2007.

 So we are on track for continued economic expansion.